codingteam/codingteam.org.ru/README.md

 Use `http://your-server/version` URL for getting current site version.

 ### Deployment
-Currently our deployment procedure is tuned up for the Ubuntu 12.04 distributive.
+Currently our deployment procedure is tuned up for the Ubuntu 12.04 distribution.

 Create a user for project: